AI dash cams for fleet risk management

 What’s the difference between connected dash cams and SD card dash cams?

 The key difference is accessibility.
-SD card models keep everything stored in the vehicle until someone retrieves the card manually.
+SD dash cams keep everything stored in the vehicle until someone retrieves the card manually.
 Connected models send video over the mobile network so you can view it remotely.
 If you need evidence quickly for an insurance claim or want to know about an incident as it happens, connected systems deliver that.
 SD card models work better for basic recording needs where immediate access isn't critical.

 Can you live stream from multiple connected dash cams at once?